lbarazza/Boids/README.md

 2. Alignment: steer towards the average heading of local flockmates
 3. Cohesion: steer to move toward the average position of local flockmates

-The following of these three simple rules results in a large scale emergent flock-like behaviour.
+Interestingly, the following of these three simple rules results in a large scale emergent flock-like behaviour.

 ## Further reading